fpedd/ees-pees/controller/README.md

 ## Testing
-We are using Googletest to run Unit Test on our code.
-Before you will be able to run any test you will need to install Googletest on your machine.
-Please follow the installation instructions [here](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) to install Googletest.
+We are using [Google Test](https://github.com/google/googletest) to run unit tests on our code.
+Before you will be able to run any tests you will need to install Google Test on your machine.
+Please follow the installation instructions [here](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) to install Google Test.
 After that you will be able to call `make test`.
 That will compile and run all unit tests.
-You can add your own unit tests in the `test` directory in the corresponding file.
+You can add your own unit tests in the `/test` directory.
+You may need to create a new corresponding test file in that directory if there is none already.
+The tests will also be automatically executed when pushing to Github using [Github Actions](https://help.github.com/en/actions).

 ## Protocol